nicotsou/nicotsou.com/content/blog/tltr-typescript-functions/index.md

 ### Arrow functions vs regular functions

 Arrow functions are widely used in modern applications.
 There are some fundamental changes with the regular functions.
 You must remember that it's not only about the syntax.
-I will try to list them here briefly, but I do recommend you to spend some time studying these differences, if you are not familiar with them.
+I will try to list them here briefly, but I do recommend you spend some time studying these differences, if you are not familiar with them.
 Here we go:

 1. They are always anonymous, which as we saw before, it may cost you time on debugging.
 2. Arrow functions don't alter the value of lexical `this`.
 The value of `this` inside an arrow function is the closest parent regular function.